Posted on November 20, 2024

 • Groups and Workshops: One of these regular programs is Healing Trauma Through Yoga and Meditation.
 The facilitator leads participants in restoring union within their body and reclaiming their body.
 The meetings consist of guided meditation, minimal asana (poses) with positive self-affirmation, and time for sharing.

-• Trauma-Focused Counseling: Trauma informed therapy is designed to support survivors of violence and various types of trauma.
+• Trauma-Focused Counseling: Trauma informed therapy designed to support survivors of violence and various types of trauma.

 Awareness, Prevention, Intervention